saylordotorg/course_bio304/Unit12.md

+---
+layout: default
+title: "BIO304: Human Physiology"
+course_description: "A study of the physiological processes that occur within the human body, with particular attention on enzyme activity, cell signaling, metabolic processes, protein synthesis, and movement."
+next: ../Unit13
+previous: ../Unit11
+---
 **Unit 12: The Digestive System** <span id="12"></span> *The digestive system begins in the mouth and continues through the stomach and intestines, ending at the anus.
 In the mouth, chemical and